 Cabrillo Coastal Trail

 Cabrillo Coastral trail is a short one mile out and back trail along the coast of Point Loma in San Diego, California.
-The trail is located in Cabrillo National Monument.
-This coastal park is famous for it’s history of it’s lighthouse as well as showcasing the history of the discovery of San Diego by Spanish explorer, Juan Rodriguez Cabrillo.
+The park for which it resides is famous for its history of its lighthouse as well as showcasing the history of the discovery of San Diego by Spanish explorer, Juan Rodriguez Cabrillo.
 Cabrillo sailed into the bay of San Diego which was then named San Miguel in the year 1542.
 Although San Diego was discovered in 1542, the settlement of the city did not occur until some two hundred years later.

 The Cabrillo Coastal trail is great for those looking for a short trail along the coast and people looking to learn a little bit of San Diego’s early history.
 The trail should optimally be hiked at a low tide to enjoy Point Loma’s coastal tide pools.
 However, even at high tide the coast view can be refreshing and a great view of coastal sea birds, dolphins, sea lions, and gray whales during certain times of the year.
 The monument’s website lists the trail as moderate difficulty with a few steep slopes but it is anything but steep.
 Dogs are also allowed on the coastal trail.